How To Avoid Eye Strain At Work

 This rule simply states that after 20 minutes in front of a computer, take your eyes off the screen and focus on something at least 20 feet (ca. 6 m) away for a minimum of 20 seconds.

-By focusing on distant objects that do not have the glare of the computer screen, you will be naturally resting your eye muscles and helping the lens to maintain its natural flexibility.
+By focusing on distant objects that do not have the glare of the computer screen, you will naturally rest your eye muscles and help the lens maintain its natural flexibility.

 Eye Exercises

-There are several other eye exercises that can also be done to help you keep your eyes healthy when in front of a screen.
+There are several other eye exercises that can also be done to help maintain eye health while using a screen.

 If you suffer from dry eyes, make sure to take a break every 20 to 30 minutes.
 Look away from the screen and blink slowly 10 to 15 times.